 Street Art in Kazimierz

 Without a doubt, the number one area to explore Krakow’s striking painted walls is Kazimierz, the old Jewish quarter.
 This dynamic student hub is also the beating heart of Krakow’s (non-traditional) creative arts.
-No matter where you go, you’ll find unique little boutiques, art studios, cosy
+No matter where you go, you’ll find unique little boutiques, art studios, and cosy cafés.
+Moreover, the trendy foodtrucks will make you forget all about your diet in the best way possible (especially the ones near Skwer Judah).

 Highlights in Kazimierz: